 - A crush injury such as from an auto accident, fall, or building collapse

-- Long-lasting muscle compression such as that caused by lying unconscious on a hard surface during illness or while under the influence of alcohol or medication
+- Long-lasting muscle compression such as that caused by prolonged immobilization after a fall or lying unconscious on a hard surface during illness or while under the influence of alcohol or medication

-- The use of drugs such as corticosteroids or statins, especially when given in high doses
+- The use of medications such as antipsychotics or statins, especially when given in high doses

 - Electrical shock injury, lightning strike, or third-degree burn